Oracle cards for beginners

 Recently I asked about my business and I received the Huna Prayer Card.
 I loved that, I had forgotten about the Huna Prayer!

 I have found many Huna Prayers online and Cooper offers one of those methods.
-If you want to find what has been said to be the original Huna Prayer and more information about it you can read it this post: 78 Positive Daily Affirmations for Inspiration and Success.
+If you want to read what has been said to be the original Huna Prayer you can find it in this post: 78 Positive Daily Affirmations for Inspiration and Success.

 I love the variety of answers this deck provides.
 You might pull a Huna Prayer first, and next Buddha, or Archangel Retreats.

 The guidebook is different from all the other decks I’m recommending.
 It doesn’t contain any more information about the specific cards because all you need is written on them (as I noted there are no images).
-However, it contains 76 pages of useful information for your ascension path:
+However, it contains 76 pages of useful information for your ascension path, which is: